Channel Noise Effects on Neural Synchronization: Synchronization

-The comparison between the values obtained above and numerical simulations is shown in Fig. \ref{SteadyState}.
-As shown in Fig. \ref{SteadyState}, our estimation of the steady state synchronization values as determined by Eqn. \ref{GS} is quite accurate.
-For each of the neural network sizes, the synchronization value begins hovering around the steady state value after approximately $100$ ms.
+The comparison between the values obtained above and numerical simulations is shown in Fig.~\ref{SteadyState}.
+As shown in Fig.~\ref{SteadyState}, our estimations of the steady state synchronization values as determined by Eq.~(\ref{GS} ) is quite accurate, demonstrating that in the presence of channel noise, the synchronization of our neural network behaves just as that of independent Poisson neurons.

 It is also worth noting that based on our results, the connectivity of neurons in the network has no bearing on the steady state synchronization as long as the coupling is weak.
-To emphasize, the importance of synchronization of the network is not on the connectivity of neurons, or the initial states of the neurons, but only in the number of neurons involved in the network.
-The role of noise is to help change the rate at which the network reaches a steady state synchronization level but does not change the level itself.
+To emphasize, the importance of synchronization of the network is not the connectivity of neurons, or the initial states of the neurons, but only the number of neurons involved in the network.
+The role of noise is to help change the rate at which the network reaches a steady state synchronization level but does not appear to change the level itself.
+To generalize this result a bit further, we consider two additional cases.
+We will examine what happens if we change the connectivity strengths so that the connections are no longer equal, and we will change the areas so each one is affected by a different magnitude of channel noise.
+These results are shown in Fig~\ref{AP}.

+For the case of unequal coupling constants, we considered the network in Fig.~\ref{netw} with all neurons having a membrane area of $40 \mu m^2$ and coupling constants of $\epsilon_{21} = 10, \epsilon_{32} = 10^{-1},$ and $\epsilon_{13} = 10^{-3}$.
+For the case of various channel noise magnitudes, we considered all synaptic connections to be $0.10$.
+Neurons 1, 2, and 3 had membrane area of $10 \mu m^2$, $40 \mu m^2$, and $90 \mu m^2$ respectively.
+In both cases, the expected steady state deviation again approaches that of independent Poisson neurons, and this was observed over a wide range of values.
+This result suggests that the resulting formula for the expected steady state synchronization obtained for independent Poisson neurons is applicable not just to Poisson neurons or a Hodgkin-Huxley network with equal coupling constants, but generalizes to Hodgkin-Huxley networks that have unequal coupling and differing membrane areas.